rebeccatraceyt/bake-it-til-you-make-it/README.md

 ```
 pip3 install -r requirements.txt
 ```
-2. Create a `Profile` file so that Heroku knows which file runs the app.
+2. Create a `Procfile` file so that Heroku knows which file runs the app.
 In the terminal window, type the following command:
 ```
 echo web: python app.py > Procfile
 ```
 *Remove the blank line that may occur at the end of the Procfile to avoid any issues*